takafumir/javascript-lemmatizer/README.md

 ## Install
 ######1.
 Download and unzip JavaScript Lemmatizer, and then put it in your project.

-Directories of dict, js and vendor in JavaScript Lemmatizer are must, so you can put it in your project like this.
+Directories of dict, js and vendor are must, so you can put it in your project like this.

 ```
 your-project